Jonathas-Conceicao/Compilers/README.md

 # Compilers
-A respository for my excercices for my Compilers course at UFPel.
+A repository for my exercises for my Compilers course at UFPel.

 ## List of Activities
 List of activities to be done divided by classes.

 ### Class 1
-- Exercice
+- Exercise
 		1 - Implement subtraction and division
 		2 - Implement support to natural numbers
 - Task